SU-SWS/decanter-web/content/_pages/use-decanter-as-a-developer-build-tools.md

 ***

 **Please note:** Grunt has been mostly deprecated in 5.0.0.
 Most of the build steps previously performed by grunt are now performed by the npm scripts listed above, several of which invoke webpack.
 You will want to migrate any integrations you have with grunt over to npm / webpack.

+## SASS Compiler

+Decanter comes bundled with a SASS compiler.
+Please use the bundled node-sass compiler for development of this product.
+If you are using other build systems please use at your own discretion.
+Decanter will not support compass or other Ruby-based compilers.

+## Package Managers

+* NPM - Yes
+* Composer - Yes

+We are open to supporting others.
+Please submit a new issue or pull request if you have a new package manager in mind.